Morgan scores 20 to lead Indiana over Illinois 92-74

 The Hoosiers were in control for most of the game, leading by as many as 22 points before Illinois went on a 6-0 run to close to within 13 points at 80-67 with 5:22 left.
 But Indiana took advantage of an obviously tired Illinois defense and iced the game.

+“Neither defense played well,” Miller said.
+“Ours had some particular problems making stops until the end.”

-Despite hitting 7 of 13 three-pointers in the first half, Illinois seemed out of synch and trailed 52-42 at the half.
+Despite hitting 7 of 13 3-pointers in the first half, Illinois seemed out of synch and trailed 52-42 at the half.

 THE BIG PICTURE